alsash110/comm-2216-obs/docs/navigating/commands.md

 ## Summary

 * Commands are instructions to perform tasks in Linux.
-You can specify options (switches) and pass arguments to commands but they differ from each command.
+You can specify options (switches) and pass arguments to commands but they differ between each command.

 * The three most commonly used commands to navigate the file system in Linux are: `pwd`, `ls`, and `cd`.